KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TvheadendDVR by XBCreepinJesus](https://github.com/XBCreepinJesus/MMM-TvheadendDVR)

+1. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. Information: There are updates for 1 dependencie(s):
+3. Information: There are updates for 1 dependencie(s):
    - digest-fetch  >=1.1.6  →  >=3.1.1